giga-sec/gigaSec-Tech-Notes/3. Notes/Bug Bounty.md

 Tags: #fleeting

 ---
-And, for the companies who do say they allow responsible bug reporting, here a couple tips for your submissions from a guy who reads a lot of vuln submissions:
+For the companies who do say they allow responsible bug reporting, here a couple tips for your submissions from a guy who reads a lot of vuln submissions:
 -   Don’t make any mention of reward until you’ve established rapport with them.
 Better yet, wait for them to bring it up.
 -   Give them enough clear detail to be able to recreate the problem themselves.
 -   Recognize they determine the severity, not you.